Saren-Arterius/google-chinese-handwriting-ime/README.md

   - KDE Plasma 5.14

 # Terms
 This application is licensed under [Creative Commons Zero v1.0 Universal](https://github.com/Saren-Arterius/google-chinese-handwriting-ime/blob/master/LICENSE.md) which is basically a "do whatever you want" license.
-Google Tanslate itself is covered by [Google Terms of Service and Provacy Policies](https://policies.google.com/).
+Google Translate itself is covered by [Google Terms of Service and Provacy Policies](https://policies.google.com/).